notFaceroll/notFaceroll/README.md

 After a couple years of taking programming languages just as hobby, I revinvented myself as a front-end developer (and I hope it is for the best).
 I can say without a second thought that I am addicted to CSS and I intend to continue studying/practicing to improve/master it.
 It was like love at first sight.

 At this point I am always trying to improve skills I already have or learn something new.
-Kind of part of the routine, you know?
-With the difference that I LIKE it, it's enjoyable.
+It's a enjoyable routine.

 ### Some related points